Próxima Generación: Youth Residency Project

 Próxima Generación: Youth Residency Project will provide a space for youth artists, activists and culture bearers to collaborate, share ideas, and explore artistic expression.
 The residency will expand upon a 6-month pilot program Northwest Folklife launched as part of the 2018 Cultural Focus, Echoes of Aztlán and Beyond: Mexican American and Chicana/o Roots in the Northwest, last January and will include existing students to step into mentorship roles in 2019.
 In collaborating on a shared goal and direction for this project, participants will form a strong alliance and connection that allows space for self-expression and a powerful sharing of those expressions as one voice.

-The Residency will culminate with presentations for two, all access, no admission necessary events.
-First, at the Rainier Arts Center on May 16, 2019, and secondly, at the 48th annual Northwest Folklife Festival, May 24-27, 2019.
+The Residency will culminate with presentations for two, accessible-for-all, no-admission events, with the final performance taking place at 48th annual Northwest Folklife Festival, May 24-27, 2019.

 Próxima Generación es un proyecto de Residencia Juvenil que proporcionará un espacio para artistas jóvenes, activistas y portadores de cultura para colaborar, compartir ideas y explorar la expresión artística.
 La residencia ampliará un programa piloto de 6 meses que Northwest Folklife ha lanzado como parte del Enfoque Cultural 2018, “Echoes of Aztlán and Beyond: Méxicoamericano y Chicana/o Roots en el Noroeste”, en enero pasado e incluirá a los estudiantes existentes para ingresar a la tutoría en 2019.